tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_5.md

 # Application service layer

-An application service layer provides services that actually interface to Respository and Storage to send commands and get the state of the aggregates.
+An application service layer provides services that actually uses  Respository and Storage to send commands and get the state of the aggregates.

 Here is an example of an entry for the services involving a single aggregate.